-5.2.8.3 If necessary, clean the contact area of the cap.
+5.2.8.3 If necessary, clean the area prior to replacing the cap.
 Lightly grease the contact surface of the cap with white grease (available as Part No. II14525, K093430 or II32868).

 The tag of the adjuster cap (37) should be positioned as shown by the arrow in the adjacent figure.
 This ensures access is maintained for subsequent removal (see Fig.).